-Suddenly I heard even a louder thump followed by whoosh as one of the desks flew over mine into the wall in front of me.
+Suddenly I heard even a louder thump followed by a whoosh as one of the desks flew over mine and crashed into the wall in front of me.
 My smile melted.

 Um…yep, definitely not staying under the desk.
 Time to go!

-Carefully, I crawled over to the edge of the desk and peered over Bob.
-It was five desks over from me, looking underneath another one.
+Carefully, I crawled over to the edge of the desk and peered over.
+Bob was five desks over from me, looking underneath another one.
 When it finished, it slammed its foot into it and sent it sailing into the neighboring wall.
-It moved on to the next one, look under it, and then did same.
+It moved on to the next one, look underneath it, and then did it again.